Table of Contents

 If you’re looking for a career that makes a lot of money, you might want to start your search in the health and medical field.
-Healthcare jobs are the highest-paid jobs in the U.S., and overall employment in this sector is expected to grow faster than the average for all occupations over the next eight years, according to the U.S. Bureau of Labor Statistics (BLS).
+Health-care jobs are the highest-paying jobs in America, and overall employment in this sector is expected to grow much faster than the average for all occupations through 2034, according to the U.S. Bureau of Labor Statistics (BLS).

-Outside of healthcare, professional athletes and corporate chief executive officers (CEOs) are among the highest-paid professions.
-Three other fields that also made the top 25: Airline pilots, computer/information systems managers, and financial managers.
+Outside of health care, professional athletes and airline pilots are among the highest-paid professions.
+Three other fields that also made the top 25: chief executive officers (CEOs), computer/information systems managers, and financial managers.

-Read on for a snapshot of the highest-paying jobs across the U.S., followed by a listing of the best-paying occupations by state.
+Read on for a snapshot of the highest-paying jobs across the U.S., followed by a listing of the best-paying careers by state.

 Key Points